-Throughout the bulk of our work so far, we have been computing 95% CIs and using a p-value cutoff of α =0.05.
+Throughout the bulk of our work so far, we have been computing 95% CIs and using a p-value cutoff of $\alpha$ =0.05.
 While this is very common, it is important to realize that there is nothing sacred about this arbitrary number.
 It is often appropriate to choose a different cutoff, and we will spend a little time exploring the motivations and implications of doing so.
 Most importantly, it is important to choose your cutoff before you collect any data.

 Some like to joke that statistics is never having to say you are wrong.
 When we "reject" a null hypothesis, we are not saying it is wrong, just that it is unlikely to be true; we are always trying to hedge.
+One never rounds a p-value to zero.
+You will see low p-values reported as "< 10-9", or something similar, indicating that the null hypothesis is 'very, very unlikely to be true', but not 'impossible'.

-Unfortunately for the cautious, when we perform a statistical test, compute a p-value, and compare it to a pre-established α , we are usually planning to make some decision and take some action (or not) based on the result.
+Unfortunately for the cautious, when we perform a statistical test, compute a p-value, and compare it to a pre-established $\alpha$ , we are usually planning to make some decision and take some action (or not) based on the result.
 The decision will have consequences, sometimes quite profound ones.
 It is therefore important to understand what errors we might be inclined to make, how likely they are, and what their consequences are.

 When we perform a test and we find a statistically significant result when, in fact, the null hypothesis should not have been rejected, we have committed a Type I error.
-Whenever you test a hypothesis that is not, in fact, deserving of a statistically significant conclusion, the probability of making a Type I error is α .
-The overall rate of Type I errors across many tests is dependent on how many hypothesis you test should lead to significant result.
+Whenever you test a hypothesis that is not, in fact, deserving of a statistically significant conclusion, the probability of making a Type I error is $\alpha$ .
+The overall rate of Type I errors across many tests is dependent on how many hypothesis you test.